$E_\infty$-cells and general linear groups of finite fields: General linear group of the field

 \subsection{Low rank computations}

 We will do some computations in low rank and low homological degree of the homology groups $H_{n,d}(\gR_{\bF_2}) \cong H_d(\mr{GL}_n(\bF_2);\bF_2)$, taking particular care to describe these in terms of Dyer-Lashof operations.
-Before doing so we give a variation of a result of Quillen \cite[Corollary 1]{quillenfinite}, where instead of changing the field in all entries of the matrices but we only do so in the first row.
+Before doing so we give a variation of a result of Quillen \cite[Corollary 1]{quillenfinite}.